 - Flexibility.
 Since you are the only person in charge of your restaurant on wheels, you can quickly change your menu or marketing strategy to suit your customer base.

-Drawbacks of Being a Food Truck Sole Proprietor
+Drawbacks of Food Truck Sole Proprietorships

 With every business format, there are some drawbacks.
 The following are the main downsides to being organized as a food truck sole proprietor: